shoukhin93/Class-Routine/README.md

 **Offline class routine storing application for android.**

 ## Installation
-It's an android eclips project. download eclips and add android plugins and then import the project to run.
+Import the project with android studio 2.2 or higher and run.

 ## Features
 1. Offline routine storing